 Just because you might be spending time in the great outdoors with no one around to see you, doesn’t mean you should sacrifice style.
-Arbor’s Foundation Chamois Shirt is capable of enduring the elements while still keeping you looking sharp, in the event you happen to run into someone else.
+Arbor’s Foundation shirt is capable of enduring the elements while still keeping you looking sharp, in the event you happen to run into someone else.
 You never know who you might meet in the woods.

 Stoic Hemlock Heavyweight Chamois Shirt

-If you like a little extra length to your shirts (or want a lil’ extra coverage for for your bum) Stoic’s chamois shirt hits longer than most, and has an oversized fit in general, making it great for layering even something as thick as a sweater underneath.
+If you like a little extra length to your shirts (or want a lil’ extra coverage for your bum) Stoic’s shirt hits longer than most, and has an oversized fit in general, making it great for layering even something as thick as a sweater underneath.

 L.L.Bean x Todd Snyder Chamois Shirt with Trim

-There are still a few pieces left to be had from L.L.Bean’s collaboration with Todd Snyder, including their very own chamois shirt in an orange buffalo plaid.
+There are still a few pieces left to be had from L.L.Bean’s collaboration with Todd Snyder, including their very own shirt in an orange buffalo plaid.
 Snyder kept true to the silhouette of L.L.Bean’s original chamois shirt, adding slight details like elbow patches and contrasting front pockets.

 REI Co-op Nook Chamois Shirt